-Vice President at Van Scoyoc Associates
+Vice President, Van Scoyoc Associates

 Leslee Gilbert helps academic institutions, companies, and other organizations interested in research, development, and competitiveness in fields such as aerospace, cybersecurity, information technology, basic and applied science, and energy.